 Soft cooler (ice and beverages inside REI Co-op Cool Haul)

 Most cooler manufacturers provide a “claimed ice retention” spec in their product listings (Yeti is one major brand who does not).
-From our list above, times range from 24 hours (which is pretty standard) to three or four days for Engel’s premium HD30.
+From our list above, times range from just 12 hours for the cheap Coleman Chiller to three or four days for Engel’s premium HD30.
 That said, we always take manufacturer-provided specs with a grain of salt, and there isn’t an established, standardized test here.
 In practice, most of the claimed ice retention times feel quite inflated to us, perhaps due to extremely favorable testing conditions (storing the cooler inside with the lid closed in cool temperatures, for example).
 If we had to generalize it, we would say that you should expect to get approximately half of the claimed ice retention time in real-world use, give or take a bit depending on your specific circumstances.

 Soft cooler (cooling tips inside REI Cool Haul)